ICF 1.5.20.15

 Install the Dropbox connector

-Some connectors are bundled with Identity Cloud, IDM, or RCS by default.
-In these cases, you can skip the installation process and move directly to configuring your connector.
+You can download any connector from Backstage, but some come bundled with Identity Cloud, IDM, or RCS by default.
+When using a bundled connector, you can skip installing it and move directly to configuration.

 Bundle availability